CharliecMcKenzie/ApplyfiltersToSQLQueries/README.md

 ## Project walk-through:

 ### Retrieve Failed Login Attempts After Hours
-We experienced a potential security incident after business hours (post 18:00).
+We experienced a potential security incident after business hours (after 18:00).
 All failed login attempts during this period need to be examined.

 The following SQL query demonstrates how to filter for failed login attempts that occurred after business hours.
 <p align="center">